©2023 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 Our goal is to make the accreditation process as effective and uncomplicated as possible.
 The following information will help you understand what you can expect from the process.

 Before applying, you should make sure your facility is compliant with the eligibility criteria and the Standards.
 We offer a variety of accreditation tools on our website, ABCop.org.
-The Relevant Standards tool is one important tool that will assist you in determining which Standards apply to the product categories you are providing.
+The Custom Standards tool is one important tool that will assist you in determining which Standards apply to the product categories you are providing.
 Accredited facilities also have access to our online Compliance Kit Resource Pack.
-Additional preparation resources can be found in the Resources section of this Guide or on our website.
+Additional preparation resources can be found in the Resources & Links section of this Guide or on our website.

 Your surveyor(s) will conduct an initial meeting with your facility’s survey contact or designated representative.
 At this time, the lead surveyor will:

 To verify that you have met the requirements of ABC’s Accreditation Standards; your surveyor will review many areas, including:

 By applying for accreditation, you authorize ABC and our surveyors access to all records (including patient, personnel, financial management, risk management, operational review, quality assurance and quality improvement) and physical areas necessary to determine your facility’s compliance with the ABC Standards.

 Your surveyor will also conduct staff and patient interviews and may look at other areas as they relate to the Standards.
 All Protected Health Information (PHI) is treated in accordance with Health Insurance Portability and Accountability Act (HIPAA) regulations.